openUC2/openUC2.github.io/docs/02_Toolboxes/08_QBox/09_QUANTUM/04_qBox_ODMR_GER.md

 * Der Diamant sollte durch den roten Filter hell leuchten.

 ![](./IMAGES/image13.png)
+*zoomed in version of the ODMR setup where we inspect the focus where the focussed laser beam hits the diamond and excites fluorescence*

 * Ergänze den Aufbau wie auf der Abbildung.
 * Verbinde dich mit der Benutzeroberfläche des Lichtsensors.

 ![](./IMAGES/image14.png)
+*ODMR setup, where we add the detection path with the photodiode so that we can measure the fluorescence signal after the beamsplitter cube*

 * Justiere den 45°-Spiegel, sodass möglichst viel Licht in den Lichtsensor fällt.

 ![](./IMAGES/image14.png)
+*ODMR setup, where we add the detection path with the photodiode so that we can measure the fluorescence signal after the beamsplitter cube now adjusted mirror*

 * Schließe die Mikrowellenantenne an den Steuerkasten an.
 * Baue den Magnetwürfel ein.
 * Überprüfe Veränderungen der Lichtintensität bei Positionsänderung.

 ![](./IMAGES/image15.png)
+*ODMR setup, where we add the detection path with the photodiode so that we can measure the fluorescence signal after the beamsplitter cube now adjusted mirror again*

 ## Wird die Technologie heute schon eingesetzt?